 Rain ponchos - During the wet season (December - April) we issue heavy duty rain ponchos to all of our porters.
 The ponchos cost about US$23 each and are clearly marked with our company logo.
 From May to November the ponchos are issued only when asked for as there is less chance of rain.
 The ponchos issued free of charge and collected at the end of the trek.
 During the dry season we recommend that the porters take cheap plastic ponchos which cost just US$1 which is well within the budget of each porter.

 Walking boots - The Porters Law requires trekking companies to provide their porters with adequate footwear.
 This is a somewhat loose requirement as many companies have their own definition as to what "adequate" means.
-At the beginning of 2006 Peru Treks purchased 100 pairs of quality walking shoes for our porters.
+Every year since 2006 Peru Treks has bought quality walking shoes for our porters, that's over 200 pairs.
 The shoes are similar to sports shoes and have a strong flexible sole.
 After consulting with the porters this was the type of shoe that they wanted.
-The porters agreed to pay a 25% contribution towards the cost of the shoe rather than settle for a completely free cheaper design.
+The porters agreed to pay a 20% contribution towards the cost of the shoe rather than settle for a completely free cheaper design.
 We were in agreement with since if they paid some of costs themselves then they would more likely look after the shoes.
 Although we have issued all of our porters with shoes we have not insisted that they use them at all times on the Inca Trail.
 This is because after many years of working in their farms wearing just rubber sandals some of the porters feet are quite splayed and too wide to fit into a standard walking shoe.
 Due to the thick skin on their feet their is a high risk of fungal infections if they use enclosed boots all the time where their feet become humid.

-Backpacks - Since the beginning of 2006, backpacks have been provided to ALL of our porters, either the metal-framed type more suitable for heavy loads such as gas bottles or cutlery or a standard backpack similar to those used by most trekkers.
+Backpacks - For the last 10 years backpacks have been provided to ALL of our porters, either the metal-framed type more suitable for heavy loads such as gas bottles or cutlery or a standard backpack similar to those used by most trekkers.
 Backpacks are renewed as necessary and at least every 2 years.

 Having decided to pay a porter a fair wage it is important that a porter receives his payment on time.
 Peru Treks pay our porters on a weekly basis.
 Sometimes a porter is too busy on the Inca Trail to come to the office so we pay the porter's wife providing he has left us written instructions to do so.
 All porters must provide us with a proper receipt for the full amount paid.
 These receipts are kept in our office and are freely available to trekkers who want to check on the wages that we are paying.